V-Pranathi/iiitb-asic/README.md

 * [Contributors](#contributors)
 * [Acknowledgement](#acknowledgement)
 ## <a name="1-introduction"></a> 1.Introduction ##
-This report is submission of the workshop from VSD-IAT on RTL designing and synthesis using open source tools.
+This report is about the labs we perform from VSD-IAT on RTL designing and synthesis using open source tools.
 The tools used are iVerilog, GTKWave, Yosy and Skywater 130nm Standard Cell Libraries.
 ## <a name="2-tools-installation"></a> 2.Tools Installation ##
 <details>
     <summary>